stylus/stylus/docs/firebug.md

+---
+layout: default
+permalink: docs/firebug.html
+---

-## FireStylus extension for Firebug
+# FireStylus extension for Firebug

 [FireStylus](//github.com/parallel/firestylus) is a Firebug extension that makes Firebug display the Stylus filename and line numbers of